trakmod/trakmod/README.md

 # Element
-The only element required for your discord bot.
+Your Discord Element for Python.

 # Installing
 Currently, element is in a beta phase and won't be published on pypi yet.